 – Cut this shape again for the front.

-– Fold one of the pieces that you made in step 2 horizontally double.
+– Fold one of the pieces that you made in step 2 vertically double.

 – Cut the folded line open with your scissors to create the front opening of the coat.

 The back piece already has a neckline, but now we have to create the neckline of the 2 front pieces.

 – To create a robe/like neckline, improvise by starting to cut a v-shape line from the shoulder seam downwards for about 30 cm.
 Making sure that the transition to the rest of the front is smooth(see the above photo)